 The Zoning Administrator shall make a decision on the application in accordance with Sec.
-26-2.5(o)(4), Decision Standards for Administrative Adjustment, within 17 business days of the application being determined complete, unless this time requirement is waived by the applicant.
+26-2.5(n)(4), Decision Standards for Administrative Adjustment.
 The Zoning Administrator's decision shall be one of the following:

-- 1. Approve the application as submitted; - 2.
-Approve the application subject to conditions of approval the Zoning Administrator determines are necessary for the administrative adjustment to c.
-Effect of Approval
+- 1. Approve the application as submitted;

+- 2. Approve the application subject to conditions of approval the Zoning Administrator determines are necessary for the administrative adjustment to comply with the Sec.
+26-2.5(n)(4), Decision Standards for Administrative Adjustment; or

-3. Deny the application.
+- 3. Deny the application.

 Appeals of the Zoning Administrator's decision on an administrative adjustment application shall be to the Board of Zoning Appeals in accordance with Sec.
-26-2.5(r), Appeal of Administrative Decision.
+26-2.5(p), Appeal of Administrative Decision.